SOCIAL RESEARCH METHODOLOGY

 Please look at the Moodle page of the course to find out about the organisaiton of the tests and relative deadlines.

-In the first period, the course consists of two meetings per week (2 hours each), in the form of seminars.
-One lecture Twille briefly introduce and discuss the main themes.
-During the second period, the meetings will be once a week in the form of working groups, where students will develop a research proposal.
+The course consists of two/three meetings per week.
+Part of the meetings will briefly introduce and discuss the main themes.
+During the other part of the meetings will be in the form of working groups, where students will develop a research proposal.

 Students will be asked to critically discuss the literature of the course and the proposed texts (research projects, research reports, scientific articles), their own work and that of fellow students.